Have you ever wondered why it’s so hard to convince someone their beliefs are wrong? It’s even harder to convert them to your way of thinking.

 Derek Halpern of Social Triggers throws in some confirmation bias when you sign up for a free Ebook to get your first 5,000 subscribers.
 He confirms your initial thoughts that he’s a genuine person and asks you to start participating in the community that’ll help you grow your business.

 If you were wondering if it was too good to be true, he removes that doubt immediately.
 From that point on, anyone who subscribes will only look for more information to back up their initial impression.

-Think about how you can use this in your sales funnel and at different touch points customers have with your business.
-Can you confirm their initial assuptions and put common fears to rest?
+Think about how you can use this in your sales funnel and at different touchpoints customers have with your business.
+Can you confirm their initial assumptions and put common fears to rest?

 RoboForm goes straight for the jugular with their thank you page after sign up.

 After signing up, they let you know immediately that you’re an amazing person.
 Not only that, they ask you to show off this validation to your friends by asking them to sign up.
 The internal dialogue goes something like this.

 The person who signs up thinks they made a good decision.
 RoboForm confirms this by telling them they’re awesome.
 With this newfound validation, the person would be more likely to spread the information to their social circle.

 You can take this a step further by offering an ethical bribe so people will be even more likely to share it with their network.